Linda K. Zecher

 President, Chief Executive Officer and Director

 Linda K. Zecher joined Houghton Mifflin Harcourt in September 2011 as President, Chief Executive Officer and Director, bringing a strong track record of business transformation and results.
 Her extensive sales, marketing and technology experience contribute to her ability to successfully lead HMH’s transformation into a global leader in educational content and media.
 Previously, she served as Corporate Vice President of Microsoft's $8 billion Worldwide Public Sector organization, where she led a team of nearly 2,000 sales and marketing professionals serving government, education and healthcare customers in more than 100 countries.
 Prior to joining Microsoft in 2003, Linda held leadership positions with Texas Instruments, Bank of America, PeopleSoft, Oracle and Evolve Corp.
-Zecher currently serves on the Board of Cradles to Crayons and has also served on the U.S. State Department’s Board for Overseas Schools, the Emily Couric Leadership Forum, the Intelligence and National Security Association Board, and James Madison University’s Board of Visitors.
+Zecher currently serves on the board of Cradles to Crayons and has also served on the U.S. State Department’s board for overseas schools, the Emily Couric Leadership Forum, the Intelligence and National Security Association board, and James Madison University’s board of visitors.

 Chief Financial Officer

 Eric joined HMH in 2009 as Chief Operating Officer and was appointed Chief Financial Officer in late 2011 following the appointment of CEO Linda Zecher.
 He brings a long track record of leadership and results in media and content, and deep experience in business model transformation.
 Prior to joining HMH, Eric served as Chief Executive Officer of Thomson Lifelong Learning Group, a division of The Thomson Corporation specializing in training, skills assessment, and higher education publishing.
 Previously, Eric was Senior Vice President and Chief Financial Officer for Thomson Learning, and Chief Financial Officer for Thomson Newspapers.
 In those capacities, he led several business integrations, restructurings and significant mergers and acquisitions, spanning fifteen years with Thomson.
 Eric holds a Bachelor of Science Degree from Boston College.